Texas Reverse Mortgage Loan

 Travel, entertainment, and personal expenses are out of the question.
 This type of loan can be a life-saver for seniors who are short on cash.

 Home Equity Conversion Mortgages are the most common reverse mortgages.
-These mortgages are offered by the Federal Housing Administration.
+These mortgages are only offered by Federal Housing Administration (FHA) approved lenders.

 HECM reverse mortgages were first offered in 1988 to help seniors pay their bills.